Pharmacy Technician - Certificate

 The curriculum is in a modular format consisting of three five-week instructional modules.
 Two modules of experiential practice follow the three modules in the following semester.
 Students may enter the program either in the fall or spring semester.
 This program is accredited by the American Society of Health System Pharmacists (ASHP).

-Additional expenses incurred during the PHT program may include identification badges, books, lecture notes, scrubs (for institutional rotation and lab courses) lab coat (for community rotation), criminal background check, 10-panel drug screen, BLS certification from an AHA advisor, and immunizations prior to clinical rotations.
+Additional expenses incurred during the PHT program may include identification badges, books, lecture notes, scrubs (for institutional rotation and lab courses) lab coat (for community rotation), criminal background check, 10-panel drug screen, BLS certification from an AHA provider, and immunizations prior to clinical rotations.